YSU-Data-Lab/17S-weatherby-column-comparedb/log/January.md

 Solved Issue: Memory database and MYISAM seemed to be running at equivalent times.
 Found that the table setups were missing Primary and Foreign Keys when testing against the queries.
 The addition of the keys have improved the performance drastically and benchmarks now run as expected.

 This was the final hurdle of the first phase of my project.

+**January 30, 2017**

+Double checked everything with MySQL to make sure I was running the benchmarks properly.
+Everything for the MySQL side looks good to go.
+Inadvertendly when testing if the memory engine was working I did end up with MYISAM benchmarks as well.
+They were simple enough to perform.
+I believe that with missing Primary and Foriegn Keys that Aikin's project is largely invalid.
+The times in MySQL for Aikins were pretty long just for 100MB of data.
+My queries were ran using 1GB of data and ran under ten seconds for the MYISAM engine and half that for Memory engine.
+I think it's safe to say that the original benchmark is not at all accurate.

+The mistake: I made the mistake of looking at Aikins table schema instead of referring to the official documentation at first.
+I was pretty confused as to why the times were so long when I knew that the benchmarks should provide me a reasonable time.
+Originally, just for Aikins Query 1, I calculated that it would take 30 seconds for the initial 100MB of data multiplied by 5 for every +100MB of data or (30)x(5)^(n-1) where n is every 100MB of data, and I got this based on the results of 3 queries at 100MB, 200MB and 300MB.

+Benchmark data saved accordingly.

 **End of Log File**